thepen2/Tree_CLI/doc/tree.md

 ### GET_VERSION

-Gets the version of the open Nano app
+Gets the version of the open Nano app.

 #### Encoding